 Dissolved Nd in river water is efficiently removed from solution by coagulation of colloids during the estuarine mixing.
 The recent compilation of Rousseau et al. (2015) confirmed that on a global scale $71.8 \pm 16\%$ of dissolved riverine Nd is removed by this process, in agreement with preceding works (e.g., Elderfield et al., 1990).
 In addition, these authors evidenced that lithogenic Nd is released at higher salinities by the Suspended Particulate Material discharged by the river.
-Globally, this could represent 5,700 $\pm$ 2,600 Mg of dissolved Nd annually brought to the ocean by this mechanism, a flux 6-17 times larger than the dissolved one, and 8 to 21 times larger than the atmospheric flux, assuming 2% dust dissolution.
-Note that the mechanism is also difficult to constrain: while flux is sporadic and hard to characterize, establishing the fraction dissolved at the air-sea interface is also challenging.
+Globally, this could represent $5,700 \pm 2,600$ Mg of dissolved Nd annually brought to the ocean by this mechanism, a flux 6-17 times larger than the dissolved one, and 8 to 21 times larger than the atmospheric flux, assuming 2% dust dissolution.
+Note that the mechanism evidenced in the Amazon estuary by Rousseau et al. (2015) does not describe all the processes that likely affect the sediments deposited on the shelves and margins, hypothesis modelled by Arsouze et al. (2009) and Rempfer et al. (2011).
+Dust input is also difficult to constrain: while flux is sporadic and hard to characterize, establishing the fraction dissolved at the air-sea interface is also challenging.